 Get on the roof carefully with your tool of choice (a spatula, broom or your hand with a set of gloves works great), or, use a ladder and remove clutter from your eaves trough.

 If possible, grab the hose and spray out any remaining residue assuming that the weather outside isn't cold enough to cause ice problems along your walkways.

 Cleaning your eaves trough will prevent ice blockages which may cause snow and water runoff to drain toward the foundation of your house.
 Pools of water in such areas can freeze and cause foundational problems that are super expensive to fix.

 #9 - Inspect your roof

-An inspection of the roof is important because any leaks into the structure of your home can cause water to accumulate and freeze in your base structure, window sills and attic.
+Inspecting the roof is essential because any leaks into the structure of your home can cause water to accumulate and freeze in the foundation, window sills and attic.

-Once this water seeps into those nooks and crannies, it has the potential to freeze and expand and cause immense damage to the structure of your home.
+Once this water seeps into those nooks and crannies, it has the potential to freeze and expand, causing immense damage to your home.

 #10 - Point drain pipes away

 Make sure your gutter spouts drain properly without blockage, and carry water well away from the foundation of your home.